Senior Orations and the Senior Colloquium

 Wake Forest University has been honoring senior orators since 1835.
 This remarkable tradition elevates the importance of thoughtful public discourse within the University community and beyond.

-The selection process for senior orations begins in the fall, when faculty are asked to nominate graduating seniors who they believe have exceptional promise.
-Nominated students are asked to write a one thousand word, critical reflection on their educational experiences.
-A panel of faculty reads these narratives and chooses the ten manuscripts that they deem most powerful.
+The selection process for Senior Orations begins in the fall, when faculty nominate graduating seniors who they believe have exceptional promise.
+Nominated students are asked to write a critical reflection on their educational experiences.
+A panel of faculty reads these narratives and chooses the ten manuscripts they deem most powerful.

-Faculty, Deans, representatives from the Administration, friends, family, and these ten students will gather together on campus in February for the Senior Colloquium, where all ten orations will be heard.
+Faculty, Deans, representatives from the Administration, friends, family, and these ten students will gather together on campus on the first Wednesday in February for the Senior Colloquium, when all ten orations will be heard.
 A separate faculty panel, present at the Colloquium, will choose the top three of the ten orations, including the overall winner.
-The three finalists will be recognized and the top orator will present their oration at Founders Day Convocation in February, as well as at the Honors and Awards and Commencement Ceremonies in May.
+The three finalists will be recognized and the top orator will present their oration at Founders Day Convocation in February, as well as at the Honors and Awards Ceremony in May.

 Past Winners and Events